swiftlang/swift/README.md

 across many open source communities, and we think it articulates our values well.
 For more, see the [Code of Conduct](https://swift.org/community/#code-of-conduct).

+If this is your first time contributing to Swift, make sure to check out our [Contribution Starter Guide](docs/ContributionStarterGuide.md) as you might find it helpful.

 ## Getting Started

 These instructions give the most direct path to a working Swift development